rec/rec/resume.md

-[A-Team](https://www.a.team/) is a consultancy firm with a very usable billing and organization system, and a competent, warm and supportive management, that provided me with solid but unremarkable programming C++ and Python contracts then.
+[A-Team](https://www.a.team/) is a consultancy firm with a very usable billing and organization system, and a competent, warm and supportive management, that provided me with solid but unremarkable programming C++ and Python contracts.

 ### <span>Lead developer on BiblioPixel, Maniacal Labs</span> <span> (2016-2019)